Alice Chang, DO

 Emergency departments are increasingly treating patients with advanced chronic illnesses and those who are seriously ill and dying.
-Ideally, integration of palliative care should be done by patients’ primary care providers or by dedicated palliative care providers who work alongside patients’ regular providers.
+Ideally, integration of palliative care should be done by patients’ primary care providers or dedicated palliative care providers who work alongside patients’ regular providers.
 However, with the health care system serving an increasing aging population, and considering primary care provider shortages as well as fragmented specialty care, the introduction and implementation of palliative care does not always happen before the patient visits the ED.
-ED providers are therefore increasingly engaging, developing and incorporating palliative care in the ED for their seriously ill patients.
+ED providers, therefore, are increasingly engaging, developing, and incorporating palliative care in the ED for their seriously ill patients.

-In 2006 Hospice and Palliative Medicine (HPM) became an officially recognized subspecialty where ten specialties including emergency medicine can obtain HPM certification.
-The American Board of Emergency Medicine (ABEM) offers a pathway for emergency medicine (EM) trained physicians who complete a Hospice & Palliative medicine fellowship to sit for the HPM board certification.
-Thus, the EM physician who completes fellowship and passes the boards will become dual board certified in both emergency as well as hospice and palliative medicine.
-Currently, there are about 115 dual board certified physicians (EM and HPM) and emergency medicine is 6th out of 10 specialties in such dual certified physicians.3
+In 2006, Hospice and Palliative Medicine (HPM) became an officially recognized subspecialty, where 10 specialties including emergency medicine can obtain HPM certification.
+The American Board of Emergency Medicine (ABEM) offers a pathway for EM-trained physicians who complete a hospice and palliative medicine fellowship to sit for the HPM board certification.
+Thus, the EM physician who completes fellowship and passes the boards will become dual board certified in emergency as well as hospice and palliative medicine.
+Currently, there are about 245 dual-board-certified physicians (EM and HPM), and emergency medicine is 5th out of 10 specialties in such dual-certified physicians.3,4

 The integrated emergency and palliative medicine discipline in general has shown tremendous growth and garnered increased interest in the last decade.
-American College of Emergency Physicians (ACEP) has a very active Palliative Medicine section with growing membership each year, in addition to the Society for Academic Emergency Medicine (SAEM) Palliative Medicine interest group.
-Also, due to increased physician demand, the American Academy of Hospice & Palliative Medicine (AAHPM) has recently established an emergency medicine special interest group.
-In addition, due to the increasing number of palliative care-emergency medicine research papers, the ACEP Annual Research Forum created a separate submission section for palliative and hospice medicine to be alongside ultrasound, critical care, and other long-standing core content in Emergency Medicine research in 2015.
-ACEP Now magazine has dedicated pain and palliative care section showing the increasing call to incorporate palliative care into emergency medicine education and practice.
-It’s a new and exciting place to be!
+ACEP has a very active palliative medicine section with growing membership each year.
+The Society for Academic Emergency Medicine (SAEM) has a palliative medicine interest group.
+Also, due to increased physician demand, the American Academy of Hospice & Palliative Medicine (AAHPM) established an emergency medicine special interest group.
+In addition, due to the increasing number of palliative care-emergency medicine research papers, the ACEP Annual Research Forum in 2015 created a separate submission section for palliative and hospice medicine with geriatrics to be alongside ultrasound, critical care, and other longstanding core content in EM research.
+ACEP Now magazine has a dedicated pain and palliative care section showing the increasing call to incorporate palliative care into emergency medicine education and practice.
+It’s an exciting place to be!

 Why residents choose to follow this career path